kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless-Automation/module2-controllerprovisioning.md

 # In Development
 ![json](./images/underconstruction.png?raw=true "Import JSON")

-## Wireless Access Point PnP
+## Wireless PnP or Discovery
-Within this lab module, we will concentrate our efforts on the PnP of each of the access points by **Cisco DNA Center**, so that we can onboard and gain management of those devices.
+Within this lab module, we will concentrate our efforts on the discovery or PnP of each of the devices by **Cisco DNA Center**, so that we can onboard and gain management of those devices.
+The lab within DCLOUD does not today have the ability to run PnP of the Controller, but that is possible and we will have a separate section to talk about those aspects.

 Within this lab we will concentrate on the following which are typical in most Enterprise Networks today:

-1. DHCP Address Scope
-2. DNA Center Discovery
+1. Controller Discovery
-3. Access Point switch port configuration
+2. Access Point switch port configuration
-4. Access Point Onboarding
+3. Access Point Onboarding

 To begin lets review the wireless within the Cisco DCLOUD environment.